oracle-devrel/technology-engineering/cloud-architecture/custom-apps-and-consolidation/weblogic-for-oke/README.md

 ## How to use these asset?

-This content has been shared with the goal of facilitate the adoption of Oracle technology and Oracle Cloud Infrastructure as cloud platform.
+This content has been shared with the goal of facilitate the adoption of Oracle technology and Oracle Cloud Infrastructure as a Cloud Platform.
-The examples given are to be consider as starting point to develop and build a custom specific architecture that will cover the requirements peculiar to the workload.
+The examples collected here are to be consider as a starting point to develop and build a custom specific architecture that will cover the requirements peculiar to the workload.
 As for the various topics addressed we don't expect to cover all aspects but want to present some interesting point of view or specific deployment examples.
-The reusable assets are updatable artifacts (drawio diagrams, questionnaires, sizing tools, scripts, etc..) meant to be used as _template_
+The reusable assets are updatable artifacts (drawio diagrams, questionnaires, sizing tools, scripts, etc..) meant to be used, again, as _templates_ so we expect that readers will use them to build a customized solution that meets the specific requirements of their projects.

 ## Content List

 Following is the content currently available:

 1. WebLogic for OKE, _ACME_ Architecture: a simple example of a WebLogic workload architecture built in OCI and leveraging the OKE deployment of WebLogic.
 Included, as reusable asset, there are the Drawio diagrams of the architecture.

 ## License

 Copyright (c) 2023 Oracle and/or its affiliates.

 Licensed under the Universal Permissive License (UPL), Version 1.0.